MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/general-purpose-lamp-deployment-single-region.md

 <a href="https://aka.ms/arm-gaming-lamp-install-apache-and-php" target="_blank"><img src="media/azure-resource-manager-deploy-button.png"/></a>

 #### Hashicorp Terraform

+This [Hashicorp Terraform's Azure Provider template](https://github.com/Azure-Samples/gaming-lamp/blob/master/terraform/2-install-apache-and-php.tf) is an example template that downloads and run scripts on Azure Virtual Machines.
+Refer to the following material to learn more about the commands used:

 - [Create an Azure Virtual Machine with post deployment configuration and run automated tasks](https://www.terraform.io/docs/providers/azurerm/r/virtual_machine.html) using **azurerm_virtual_machine_extension**